The Golden Bird: Northeast Africa

 German ethnologue Leo Frobenius collected a tale from Kordofan with the title Vogel, Pferd, Büchse ("The Bird, The Horse, The Box"): a Melik has a beautiful tree in the garden that yields seven apricot-like fruits.
 However, one night, a bird comes and takes one of the seven fruits, until there it none.
 The youngest son offers to stand guard on the tree the next night and shoot at the bird, which leaves a feather.
 The youth takes the feather and shows his father, who wants the bird for himself.
 The three sons go on a quest for the bird; the two elders brothers stop at a crossroads, read the signposts and cease their questing.
 The youngest son continues on his quest, with the help of an Aldjann: he obtains a bird, a horse that can be summoned everywhere by simpling rubbing some hairs from his mane, and a box that holds another king's servants, drummers and trumpeters.
 When he gets the box, the prince opens it and a large retinue comes out.
 The Aldjann helps the prince put everyone inside again and close the box.
+The tale was translated to Russian as "Птица, конь и ларец" ("Bird, Horse and Stall"), sourced from the Nubian people.